Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 * Pending: subscription has been initiated by a consumer.
 Subscription approver can approve/reject a pending subscription.
 * Approved: subscription has been approved by a provider.
 Subscription approver can reject an approved subscription.
 * Rejected: subscription has been rejected by a provider.
-Subscription approver can approve a rejected subsc0ription.
+Subscription approver can approve a rejected subscription.

 Only approved subscription will allow the consumer to continue to request access to a product resource.